 There are four main types of thyroid cancer:

 - Papillary (the most common type)

-If your doctor finds cancer, he’ll begin the process of staging.
-He’ll run tests to see if it has spread to other parts of your body.
+If your doctor finds cancer, they’ll begin the process of staging.
+They’ll run tests to see if it has spread to other parts of your body.